 Now, a threat actor has leaked a trove of personal and electoral data claiming it belongs to 2.3 million Indonesian citizens.
 According to the sample data seen by Hackread.com, the data appears to date back to 2013 and seems to be stolen from the official website of The General Elections Commission or Komisi Pemilihan Umum (KPU) in Indonesian.

 The 2.36 GB of data has been divided into several folders all containing the data in PDF files including full names, addresses, registration numbers, family card numbers, date of birth and place of birth, etc.

-What’s worse for Indonesian citizens is that the threat actor is claiming to have access over 200 million Indonesian citizenship data which they plan to leak on the hacker forum where the electoral data is currently being traded.
+What’s worse for Indonesian citizens is that the threat actor claims to have access to over 200 million Indonesian citizenship data which they plan to leak on the hacker forum where the electoral data is currently being traded.

 While sharing the reason for leaking the citizenship data, the hacker stated that,

 I decided to share with you about 2.3 million Indonesia citizenship and election data cause I think Indonesian data seems rare in this forum (referring to the hacker forum where the data has been leaked).

 Commenting on the leak, one of the representatives from breach monitoring service Under The Breach who alerted Hackread.com of the breach said that,

 “The actor who leaked the database isn’t necessarily the person who first obtained it, it would make sense for a niche database of that sort to be circling around smaller Indonesian based forums until it surfaces on a larger cybercrime forum.”